Experimenting under Stochastic Congestion: Randomization at the User Level

-Empirically, $\hat{\tau}_{\LE}$ demonstrates some finite-sample advantages over the usual $\hat{\tau}_{\model}$.
-In particular, we compare the performances of $\hat{\tau}_{\model}$ (with switchback experiment) and $\hat{\tau}_{\LE}$ in settings discussed in Section~\ref{section:illus_asymp_var}, using $T = 2000$.
-The details of the simulations are provided in Appendix \ref{appendix:simulation_details_third}.
-In Figure \ref{fig:MSE_comp_third}, we plot the mean squared errors of the two estimators.
-We find that the estimator based on the user-level experiment outperforms that based on the usual switchback experiment.
+Empirically, we find that $\hat{\tau}_{\LE}$ under the user-level experiment demonstrates finite-sample advantages over $\hat{\tau}_{\model}$ under switchback experiments.
+In particular, we compare the performance of the two estimators in the settings discussed in Section~\ref{section:illus_asymp_var}, using $T = 2000$.
+Details of the simulation setup are provided in Appendix~\ref{appendix:simulation_details_third}.
+Figure~\ref{fig:MSE_comp_third} reports the mean squared errors of the two estimators.
+We find that the estimator based on the user-level experiment outperforms the one based on the usual switchback experiment.

+One intuition that may help explain the finite-sample variance advantage of user-level randomization is the following.
+The switchback experiment can be viewed as a form of simple random sampling, whereas user-level randomization resembles stratified sampling \citep{parsons2014stratified}.
+In switchback experiments, we independently sample performance under two queues, akin to drawing from the population without considering within-queue heterogeneity.
+In contrast, user-level randomization effectively “samples’’ customer arrivals within the same queue, creating natural strata based on the queue length $k$.
+Within each stratum, the two treatment groups are compared and then aggregated across strata.
+It is well known that stratified sampling typically yields lower variance than simple random sampling, particularly in finite samples where within-stratum variation can be controlled.

 Theoretically, we establish in Theorem~\ref{theo:LE_CLT} below that the weighted direct effect estimator with a user-level experiment enjoys the same asymptotic variance guarantee as that with a usual interval switchback experiment. \begin{theo} Under Assumptions \ref{assu:queue_length}-\ref{assu:bound_smooth}, using the weighted direct effect estimator with a user-level experiment yields